bci-foresee/foresee/README.md

 ## Overview

-FORESEE is a comprehensive Brain-Computer Interface (BCI) pipeline design and analysis tool.
+Foresee is a comprehensive Brain-Computer Interface (BCI) pipelFORESEE: BCI Pipeline Design & Analysis Toooine design and analysis tool.
 It enables researchers and engineers to design, test, and implement BCI pipelines through an intuitive graphical interface.
-The tool is built on a growing library of processing elements (PEs) that can be easily integrated into a pipeline for rapid prototyping and testing.
+The tool is built on a growing library of modules that can be easily integrated into a pipeline for rapid prototyping and testing.

 Key features include:
 - Graphical pipeline editor